 1. Journal articles.

-Authors' surnames and initials as well as the English title of the article should be identical to those in the original publication.
-Journal name that follows should be transliterated according to the BSI standard (can be done automatically at http://ru.translit.net/?account=bsi ).
+http://ru.translit.net/?account=bsi ).
 Then come publication details (year, volume, issue, and pages).
 Source language should be indicated in parentheses.
 At the end of the description, the DOI should be given (if available).
 For example:...
 [Belaia Z, Rozhinskaia L, Mel'nichenko G, Sitkin I, Dzeranova L, Marova E, Vaks V, Vorontsov A, Il'in A, Kolesnikova G, Dedov I. The role of prolactin gradient and normalized ACTH/prolactin ratio in the improvement of sensitivity and specificity of selective blood sampling from inferior petrosal sinuses for differential diagnostics of ACTH-dependent hypercorticism.
 Problemy endokrinologii.
 2013;59(4):3-10.
-(In Russ.).] https://doi.org/10.14341/probl20135943-10
+(In Russ.).]

-One should not cite journal articles that have no English title.
+https://doi.org/10.14341/probl20135943-10 One should not cite journal articles that have no English title.
 Citations from theses, theses abstracts, conference proceedings, etc. are not allowed.

 2. All other sources should be transliterated according to the BSI standards but preserving their original stylesheets.
 Source language should be indicated in parentheses at the end of the description.
 Example: Gilyarevskii S.R.
 Miokardity: sovremennye podkhody k diagnostike i lecheniyu.
 M.: Media Sfera; 2008.
 (In Russ.).